-Trade talk lifts stocks, sterling rises on May bets
+Trade thaw lifts stocks, sterling rises on May bets

 The British pound sterling jumped off 20-month lows as Prime Minister May vowed to fight a challenge to her leadership, saying a change could jeopardize Britain’s divorce from the European Union.

-While markets still expect the Fed to tighten at its policy meeting next week, Trump said in a Reuters interview on Tuesday that the central bank would be “foolish” to do so.

-U.S. crude rose 1.24 percent to $52.29 per barrel as oil was supported by a drop in U.S. crude inventories, a cut in Libyan exports and an OPEC-led deal to trim output.

-Additional reporting by Sinéad Carew; Editing by Frances Kerry and Phil Berlowitz
+Reporting by Chuck Mikolajczak; Additional reporting by Sinéad Carew; Editing by Phil Berlowitz and Lisa Shumaker